-"I was like 'thank you, thank you Ricky, thank you.'
-That guy, he's out there swinging from the hip, chin up, doesn't give a f**k, telling it like it is, I love it."
+“I was like ‘thank you, thank you Ricky, thank you.’
+That guy, he’s out there swinging from the hip, chin up, telling it like it is, I love it.”

 Redban admired that Gervais had called out Apple for using “sweatshops” – while the company’s CEO, Tim Cook, sat in the crowd.

-"Dude, how crazy was that sh*t," Rogan said, "he went after Apple, then he said if ISIS opened up a studio, you'll all be sending your resumes [...]
-Good for him."
+“Dude, how crazy was that” Rogan said, “he went after Apple, then he said if ISIS opened up a studio, you’ll all be sending your resumes […] Good for him.”

 The team then debated if Gervais had the speech pre-written, given that the production team had cuts to the audience prepared, but Rogan thinks the comedian may have just done his own thing.

 “I don’t know man, he’s so badass, he might be able to do whatever he wants,” he explained, “he’s Ricky Gervais, he’s got the ability to say ‘oh, I’ll do it, but I’ll do it this way, and only this way’ – and they’re like ‘ok Ricky, we love you.'”